Lihapiirakka

 A lihapiirakka (/fi/, literally "meat pie") is an everyday Finnish food sold in supermarkets and often available ready-to-eat as street food.
-It is a form of savoury pie or turnover made from doughnut dough and filled with a mixture of minced meat and cooked rice and cooked by deep frying.
-It does not resemble a traditional English or American meat pie or turnover because it is made of doughnut mix and is deep fried.
+It is a form of savoury pie made from yeasted enriched bread dough and filled with a mixture of minced meat and cooked rice and cooked by deep frying.
+It does not resemble a traditional English or American meat pie or turnover because it is made of enriched bread dough and is deep fried.
 They are usually bought ready-cooked and are simply reheated in a microwave oven.

 A larger and thicker form is also known as a möttönen.
 Two variants from Lappeenranta are atomi and vety ("atom" and "hydrogen"), where atomi contains either ham or egg, and vety includes both.

-Traditionally the pastry is eaten whole.
+Traditionally the pie is eaten whole.
 A contemporary way to have them is to split it in half and fill it with a frankfurter or some other type of sausage, or with kebab meat or some form of meat burger.
 They are generally served with ketchup, mustard and a relish similar to Bostongurka.

 The term lihapiirakka may also be used for a large rectangular turnover.